 MCT oil is basically your granny’s way of relieving constipation.
 The fats in olive oil can help smooth the bowels, making it easier for stool to pass.
 It may also help the stool hold in more water, keeping it softer.
 One tablespoon of MCT oil, taken on an empty stomach in the morning, may relieve constipation for many healthy adults.
 Just be aware that taking more than one tablespoon (per day) may lead to diarrhea and cramps.30

-Whether you’re well-versed or brand spankin’ new to keto life and looking for some help, you should check out Katie’s coaching program.
+Whether you’re well-versed or brand spankin’ new to keto life and looking for some help, you should check out Katie’s coaching programs.
 Coach Katie lives keto all day, errryday.
 She keeps up to date on the latest science, so you don’t have to.
 But more importantly, she addresses your specific goals to help you achieve ultimate success on your keto journey.
-And it’s always better to have someone in your corner, guiding you along.
+And it’s always better to have someone in your corner guiding you along.
 So if you’re ready for total life transformation and ultimate keto success, schedule your FREE keto strategy sesh today!

 This content is for informational and educational purposes only.
 It is not intended to provide medical advice or take the place of treatment from a personal physician.
 All readers/viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
 Neither Katie Rodriguez nor the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.